 Classical Medicine Framework

-Jing Fang (Classical Formulas) refers to the tradition of prescribing the original formulas recorded in the Shang Han Lun (Treatise on Cold Damage, 2nd century CE) and Jin Kui Yao Lue (Essential Prescriptions from the Golden Cabinet).
+Classical formulas refer to the tradition of prescribing the original formulas recorded in the Shang Han Lun (Treatise on Cold Damage, 2nd century CE) and Jin Kui Yao Lue (Essential Prescriptions from the Golden Cabinet).
 These texts, attributed to Zhang Zhongjing, established both a diagnostic system (six-channel theory) and a corresponding formula tradition that has been continuously refined and transmitted for 2,000 years.

-Standard TCM, as taught widely today and as codified in the People’s Republic of China from the 1950s onwards, uses a modified theoretical framework (Yin-Yang, Five Elements, Zang-Fu organ theory) and modified formulas.
-Jing Fang practitioners use the original diagnostic categories and the original formulas, precisely as recorded.
+Standard TCM, as taught widely today and as codified in the People’s Republic of China from the 1950s onwards, uses a modified theoretical framework (Yin-Yang, Five Elements, Zang-Fu organ theory) and modified formulas. classical formula practitioners use the original diagnostic categories and the original formulas, precisely as recorded.
 This distinction matters clinically because the original formulas are often more targeted and potent when the pattern diagnosis is precise.

 Key Points